 2. Hiring Guides without seeing their license

-Always check/ask for the license when you hire a guide or else be ready for self-made history lectures coming at you in an inarticulate way.
+Always check/ask for the license when you hire a guide.
 The best way to get rid of them is by ignoring them or telling them that you have no money.

 3. Walking around with cash and Valuables